VKCOM/nocolor/docs/introducing_colors.md

 }
 ```

 `respondWithError()` is called from many places when the execution can't be recovered, but the whole site is reachable from it because of `router()`.
-A huge part of a call graph becomes a one big connectivity component, where every function is reachable from any another.
+A huge part of a call graph becomes one big connectivity component, where every function is reachable from any other.
 This breaks almost every color rule, as NoColor finds a connection through routing.

 To manage this, we may exclude `router()` from a call graph completely, which splits one connectivity in many:
 ```php